Lepton number: Violations of the lepton number conservation laws

-Experiments such as MEGA and SINDRUM have searched for lepton number violation in muon decays to electrons; MEG set the current branching limit of order ×10^−13 and plans to lower to limit to ×10^−14 after 2016.
+Experiments such as MEGA and SINDRUM have searched for lepton number violation in muon decays to electrons; MEG set the current branching limit of order ×10^−13 and plans to lower the limit to ×10^−14 after 2016.

 Some theories beyond the Standard Model, such as supersymmetry, predict branching ratios of order ×10^−12 to ×10^−14.
 The Mu2e experiment, in construction as of 2017, has a planned sensitivity of order ×10^−17.

 Because the lepton number conservation law in fact is violated by chiral anomalies, there are problems applying this symmetry universally over all energy scales.
 However, the quantum number B − L is commonly conserved in Grand Unified Theory models.